leok7v/llm.metal.rnd/README.md

 - [ ] Encoder backward
 - [ ] Revisit softmax kernel.
 Need to use tiled reductions kernel instead of naive one.
 - [ ] Try to re-use MPSMatrix and MPSMatrixMultiplication instead of creating a new one each time.
 I doubt this is a big bottle-neck but should be easy to try.
+- [ ] Figure out how to better manage Obj-C memory.
+Need to somehow drain the autorelease pool and force stuff to free up.
+Can avoid recreating certain things but not others (like command buffers/encoders)
 ---
 [ORIGINAL README]
 ---